xapian/xapian/xapian-bindings/java/docs/index.rst

-Alternatively, you can avoid needing the `-Djava.library.path` setting by setting the `LD_LIBRARY_PATH` environment variable, or by installing the JNI library in the appropriate directory so your JVM finds it automatically (for example, on Mac OS X you can copy it into `/Library/Java/Extensions/`
+Alternatively, you can avoid needing the `-Djava.library.path` setting by setting the `LD_LIBRARY_PATH` environment variable, or by installing the JNI library in the appropriate directory so your JVM finds it automatically (for example, on macOS you can copy it into `/Library/Java/Extensions/`
 - you can also copy the `.jar` file there and avoid needing to specify it via `-classpath`).